polterguy/polterguy.github.io/index.md

 Magic also contains its own IDE or integrated development environment, a fully fledged web based IDE.
 Hyper IDE provides syntax highlighting for most popular programming languages, in addition to autocomplete for Hyperlambda.
-With Hyper IDE you can edit your code, save it, and immediately execute your endpoints - And even automatically generate unit tests afterwards.
+With Hyper IDE you can edit your code, save it, and immediately see the result of your modifications by executing your endpoint using the menu dropdown button.

 ![Magic's Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/hyper-ide-actions.jpg)

+## Use Magic from anywhere!

 Notice, although it's obviously more convenient to use a desktop computer as your primary development machine, you _can_ use all components in Magic from your phone if required.
 Below is a video where we demonstrate the Crudifier and Hyper IDE